Suyashi3o/CodeAssist-Setup-Guide/README.md

 uv run --active python run.py
 ```

-- **> NOTE - After using run command, then you will need to paste your Hugging face token.**
+- **> NOTE - After running this command, you’ll need to paste your Hugging Face token.
-- For hugging face token head over to [HUGGING FACE](https://huggingface.co/docs/hub/en/security-tokens) and generate a token with ```Write``` access.
+Generate one with `Write` access at [HUGGING FACE](https://huggingface.co/docs/hub/en/security-tokens)**

   ---

-### Step 6️⃣:
+### Step 6️⃣: Create SSH Tunnel

-- After entering the hf token wait for the process
+- After entering your Hugging Face token, wait for the setup process to complete.
-- Now OPEN a new tab/terminal of WSL & paste below command
+Then open a new WSL terminal tab and run:

 ```bash
 ssh -i ~/.ssh/id_ed25519 -f -N \